glob3mobile/g3m/README.md

   </tr>
 </table>

+###Other projects:

-###There are another different projects developed that are used for demo purpose and that projects are not in the app stores.
+There are another different projects developed that are used for demo purpose and that projects are not in the app stores.
 Below some screenshots of some of them.